Targeted Pain Relief - No Pills, No GI Side Effects

 The Evidence

-Topical TMJ Treatment: The Clinical Evidence
+Topical TMJ Pain Relief: The Clinical Evidence

 The masseter muscle sits right under the skin - making your jaw one of the most accessible locations for topical delivery.
 This isn't theoretical.
 Published clinical data supports it.

-= Oral
+= ORAL

 Topical Matches Oral Efficacy for TMJ